shrideio/shoebox/src/ci/README.md

 - [x] ci._yourdomain.com_ subdomain is configured and serves https traffic

-Proceed if all of the checks passes, otherwise, review the [landing page](/src/README.md#setup-outline) and continue when ready.
+Proceed if all of the checks pass, otherwise, review the [landing page](/src/README.md#setup-outline) and continue when ready.

 ### Setup